ankith26/My-PyChess/README.md

 Any bug-reports, suggestions or questions, you can leave it in the github issues section.
 If you want to directly communicate with me, you can mail me: itsankith26@gmail.com

 The My-PyChess project is available under MIT License.
-The MIT Licence applies to all the resources I have created in this Project.
-This includes all the Python files and text files.
+The MIT Licence applies to all the resources I have created in this project.
+This includes all the python files and text files.
 But some resources(images, sounds and font file) are not created by me, I have downloaded these from the internet.
 I have given credits to the authors of these resources in [this file](res/CREDITS.txt).
 All these resources maintain the original licenses that the authors have leased them under (These licenses permit my use of the respective resources in this project).

-## Getting started, with Python source code(All OS support)
+## Getting started, with python source code(All OS support)
-- Make sure you have **Python** and **pygame** installed and working.
+- Make sure you have **python** and **pygame** installed and working.
 - Clone this repository (or download zip file and extract it).
 - Then, run the **pychess.py** file.
 Trying to run any other file will not run the game.
 - Those who are running older versions of this app, can upgrade to the latest version by the same method.